 Office of Strategic School Support Services (OS4): Ensures high-quality neighborhood schools for all students in every community by dramatically improving student achievement in underserved neighborhood schools.
-The department also seeks to increase school internal accountability and ensure effective school leadership and staff in all neighborhood schools
+The department also seeks to increase school internal accountability and ensure effective school leadership and staff in all neighborhood schools.

-Operating Budget: Financial plan outlining estimated revenues, expenditures and other information for a specified period (usually a fiscal year).
+Operating Budget: Financial plan outlining estimated revenues, expenditures and other information for a specified period (usually one fiscal year).
+Long-term costs, such as those related to capital projects, are typically excluded from the operation budget.